Logo for ammarahmed.ca

 Notes

-• Implementation: Use a stack and a map that maps opening brackets to closing, when seeing an opening bracket, push the closing bracket to the stack, When seeing a closing bracket, check the top of the stack, if its the same, pop and keep going, otherwise return False.
+Use a map from opening to closing brackets.
+When encountering an opening bracket, push its expected closing bracket to the stack.
+When encountering a closing bracket, check if it matches the stack top—if so, pop and continue; if not (or stack is empty), return False.

 Solution